 Obstructive bronchitis is a condition that affects the bronchi.
 It is defined as the swelling or inflammation of the main airways of the lungs, which can make breathing more difficult.
 This condition can develop for different reasons, the most common one being a viral infection.

 Early detection is important as it may develop into a more serious condition.
 Acute bronchitis can be treated by following the pulmonologist’s advice.
-If the condition worsens, the patient may need lifelong treatment.
+If the condition worsens, it can turn into chronic bronchitis and the patient may need lifelong treatment

 What are the symptoms?

 Symptoms can be varied, some of the most common include:

 - Cough with clear or yellowy green phlegm.

 - Mild headaches.